muhammadsohaib60/GPT-4-API-Integration-Guide/README.md

 # Print the response
 print(response['choices'][0]['message']['content'])
 Flask API Integration

 Here’s how to wrap GPT-4 in a Flask API for your application.

-Flask Code

 from flask import Flask, request, jsonify import openai